- The Washington Times - Thursday, December 18, 2025

 The association initially raised funds through private donations and the sale of historical books.

-The inaugural White House ornament in 1981 depicted a golden, winged angel blowing a horn in flight.
+The inaugural White House ornament, introduced in 1981, depicted a golden, winged angel blowing a horn in flight.

-According to the association, it has sold more than 20 million Christmas ornaments, raising millions of dollars for historical preservation.
+The association reported selling more than 20 million Christmas ornaments, generating millions of dollars for historical preservation.

 Mr. McLaurin said his group raises $15 million a year from private donations and commemorative gift sales, with roughly half that total coming from ornaments.

-According to ChemArt, which has produced every White House Christmas ornament since 1981, each one takes roughly 40 hours to make in a patented 17-step ultraviolet light process.
+ChemArt, which has produced every White House Christmas ornament since 1981, said each one takes roughly 40 hours to create using a patented 17-step ultraviolet light process.

 The brass base typically features nickel and silkscreen printing with a 24-carat gold finish.
 Workers hand-package them into boxes.

-“You see a clear progression of more intricacy, color, and sophistication as technology improves,” Hamilton Davison, ChemArt’s CEO, said in an interview.
+“You see a clear progression of more intricacy, color and sophistication as technology improves,” said Hamilton Davison, ChemArt’s CEO.

 He said this year’s design “came together pretty quickly” after historians chose the theme of state dinners, which presidents traditionally host to promote their foreign policy goals.